Skip to content

 UnfoundedNo evidence of an actual threat was found.
 The institutional response is documented because the alert communication is identical to what would occur during a real incident.

 On March 24, 2022, Buffalo State received a bomb threat at 10:45 AM EDT targeting several academic buildings, prompting cancellation of all Thursday classes and a six-message alert cascade across SMS and email.
 About 70 students sheltered in the Sports Arena and the FBI joined University Police in the investigation.
-The college also canceled Friday classes ahead of spring break, even after University Police announced no evidence of a credible threat had been found.
+In the same advisory in which University Police announced no evidence of a credible threat had been found, the college canceled Friday classes ahead of spring break.

 Alerts